 This morning, we're beginning the meeting, thank you, with a workshop to deal with 1,2,3-TCP, with the maximum contaminant level proceeding.
 It is a workshop and so, as is our practice, I need to read a statement for the record.

-The Division of Drinking Water has proposed a Maximum Contaminant Level, or an MCL, for 1,2,3 Trichloropropane, 1,2,3-TCP, of five parts per trillion.
+The Division of Drinking Water has proposed a Maximum Contaminant Level, or an MCL, for 1,2,3-Trichloropropane, 1,2,3-TCP, of five parts per trillion.
 This is a new process for the State Water Board and the first MCL that the Board will be adopting since the transfer of the Drinking Water Program in 2014.

 Today's public hearing is to receive the public comments regarding the proposed regulations.
 Today's workshop will begin with Drinking Water staff providing a short presentation on the health effects and statewide occurrence of 1,2,3-TCP, the MCL development process, and the proposed 1,2,3-TCP regulations.